MrFogg866/hangman-p3/README.md

 ![letters](media/testing.png.png)

-- Ihave entered the same letter, and get this mesdsage
+- I have entered the same letter, and get this mesdsage

 ![word](assets/images/word.png)